aakash94/Reward-Based-Epsilon-Decay/index.md

 ## Intuition

 Another way to interpret this decay strategy is based on responsibility.
 An agent is granted greater responsibility to act as it accomplishes greater rewards.
-Agent failing to meet the targets will be compelled to explore more until it does.
+Agent failing to meet the targets will be compelled to explore more until it does meet the targets.